 - Purchase the complete Expat Arrivals Perth Guide (PDF)

 Although Perth was once the driver behind much of Australia's wealth, economic expansion in the city has slowed down a great deal in the last few years.
-This is mostly due to the aftermath of Australia's mining boom which, at its peak, was a major industry that brought mining workers to Perth in droves.
-Since the boom's collapse, unemployment rates in Perth have risen higher than many other urban centres in Australia.
+Since the mining boom's collapse, unemployment rates in Perth have risen higher than in many other Australian urban centres.
+That said, for expats with the right skillsets, there are plenty of opportunities to be had in Perth.

 Job market in Perth

 In response to its economic downturn, Perth expanded other sectors, such as the healthcare, tourism and construction industries.
-Expats looking for work in the city would do well to look for jobs in these sectors.
+Those with expertise in administration, safety, and mining are also likely to secure employment.

 Positions in areas such as finance, media, marketing and IT are somewhat scarce in Perth, and more easily found in Sydney.